-TOPIC AREA: MITIGATION AND NET CONSERVATION GAIN ONSERVATION GAIN Discussion Short-Term Option Long-Term Option Scale НТТО BLM plans have a net conservation gain standard while the State mechanisms have adopted differing standards.
+TOPIC AREA: MITIGATION AND NET CONSERVATION GAIN ONSERVATION GAIN Discussion Short-Term Option Long-Term Option Scale BLN mec the c State BLM plans have a net conservation gain standard while the State mechanisms have adopted differing standards.
 There is confusion on the definition of net conservation gain.
-The States wish to use the State mitigation approach to achieve a seamless mitigation standard If policy does not address the concern, then consider a potential plan and approach across State, private, and Federal lands.
+The States wish to use the State mitigation approach to achieve a seamless mitigation standard If policy does not address the concern, then consider a potential plan and vari habi and approach across State, private, and Federal lands.
 States have various definitions for their mitigation standard including net gain, habitat assurance, no net loss, no net loss with conservation benefit, Define net conservation gain for the BLM plans. amendment to change the net conservation gain standard.
-Options to and others.
+Options to and the and others.
 Many of the State standards also account for the risk of the action to achieve the desired environmental benefit.
-Evaluate and document each State's mitigation further evaluate could include using each State's Removing the net conservation gain language creates issues for some States as they have adopted that language as the standard for their State mitigation mechanism. approach to determine if it meets the intent of net conservation gain.
-Standard (unay vary by State), setting a minimum standard for public lands and using the State Multistate States want to apply mitigation actions on Federal lands while meeting the mitigation principles in the Sage-Grouse Task Force (SGTF) GRSG compensatory mitigation report.
-Consider policy on options to use the State's mitigation standard if it meets the intent of the standard 1f it 1s higher, or setting a standard for public lands while the State standard applies to State standard applies to Recognize that Federal land users must also comply with State requirements, when applicable. mitigation standard in the GRSG plans.
-Evaluate need for plan Recognize that the DOI is currently reviewing its mitigation policies, including the compensatory mitigation standards and may issue revised policy, including consideration of a 1:1 ratio, equivalent value, no net loss, or other standard. mounceations to compry with DOI policy on mitigation.
+Evaluate and document each State's mitigation further evaluate could include using each State's Rer som thei Removing the net conservation gain language creates issues for some States as they have adopted that language as the standard for their State mitigation mechanism. approach to determine if it meets the intent of net conservation gain.
+Standard (unay vary by State), setting a minimum standard for public lands and using the State Multistate Stat mee (SG States want to apply mitigation actions on Federal lands while meeting the mitigation principles in the Sage-Grouse Task Force (SGTF) GRSG compensatory mitigation report.
+Consider policy on options to use the State's mitigation standard if it meets the intent of the standard if it is higher, or setting a standard for public lands while the State standard applies to State and arivate lands Reco Recognize that Federal land users must also comply with State requirements, when applicable. mitigation standard in the GRSG plans.
+Evaluate need for plan Rec incl revi valı Recognize that the DOI is currently reviewing its mitigation policies, including the compensatory mitigation standards and may issue revised policy, including consideration of a 1:1 ratio, equivalent value, no net loss, or other standard. mounceations to comply with DOI policy on mitigation.